romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 [//]: # 'has JSDoc'

-`createRaw` is for creating one record with a raw expression.
+`createRaw` is for creating one record with a raw SQL expression.

 Provided SQL will be wrapped into parens for a single `VALUES` record.